isabelafrr06/MaquizWebsite/RAILWAY_SETUP.md

 ADMIN_PASSWORD=your-secure-password
 ```

-**Important:** These are stored securely by Railway and never exposed in your code or git history.
+**Important:** All credentials are stored securely by Railway and never exposed in your code or git history.

 ### 4. Database Setup

 Railway will automatically:
 - Run `rails db:create` (if needed)
 - Run `rails db:migrate`
-- Run `rails db:seed` (which will use the ADMIN_EMAIL and ADMIN_PASSWORD env vars)
+- Run `rails db:seed` (which will automatically use Rails credentials or environment variables)

 ### 5. Local Development